 How to Use RankBrain to Your Advantage

-Through RankBrain, Google makes a strong statement that the word-for-word match of the keywords to the information is not critical.
+Through RankBrain, Google makes a strong statement that word-for-word keyword matching for searches is not critical.
 From the point of view of search engine optimization, it is still important to use keywords in your titles, tags, and content that match the keywords your audience is using when searching Google.
-But at the same time, it’s now crucial to get to the bottom of what your audience is actually seeking.
+But at the same time, it’s crucial to get to the bottom of what your audience is actually seeking.

 RankBrain and Schema Markup

 Schema markup can help RankBrain retrieve information about your website more effectively.
 If you don’t use schema markup already, you should start doing so.
-You can use schema markup by accessing the Google Structured Data Markup Helper.
-Kissmetrics has published a great article on Schema markup and how to use it.
+You can use it by accessing the Google Structured Data Markup Helper.
+Kissmetrics have published a great article on Schema markup.

 RankBrain Makes Content More Important Than Ever

 RankBrain doesn’t force website owners to make any SEO changes like other algorithm updates have done in the past.
-However, it makes Google more human and more accurate than ever, and highlights once again that it’s the quality and the relevancy of the content that makes the difference between low and high ranking websites.
-RankBrain rewards good on-page SEO practices that provide honest content for real people.
+However, it makes Google more humane and more accurate than ever.
+Also, it highlights once more that it’s the quality and the relevancy of the content that makes the difference between low and high ranking websites.
+Ultimately, RankBrain rewards good on-page SEO practices that provide honest content for real people.

-While keywords can help optimize your content, your focus should be from now on the usefulness and the relevancy of your content for your audience.
+While keywords can help you optimize your content, your focus from now should be on the usefulness and the relevancy of your content for your audience.
 This includes content posted on your blog, website, or social media pages.
-Investing in serious keyword research is still important in order to understand what exactly your audience is searching for, but at the same time you have to look beyond the keywords themselves and into the real intent of the search.
+Investing in serious keyword research is still important in order to understand what exactly your audience is searching for.
+However, you have to look beyond the keywords themselves.
+Look at the real intent of the search.

-In conclusion, rather than focusing on creating content for specific categories, it can be more effective to focus on the questions people are asking and, even more importantly, on the answers they expect to get.
-By doing so, you will take full advantage of the new capabilities that RankBrain has added to Google, and retain and even improve your position in the SERPs.
+In conclusion, rather than focusing on creating content for specific topics, focus on the questions people are asking and the answers they expect to get.
+By doing so, you will take full advantage of the new capabilities that RankBrain has added to Google.
+You will not only keep your ranking, but improve it.